On this page:

 Information about the use, management and outcomes of environmental watering is outlined in the annual environmental watering booklet.

-For copies of these reports go to Victorian Environmental Water Holder website.
+For copies of these reports go to the Victorian Environmental Water Holder website.